anibalsanchez/disaster-response-pipeline-project/README.md

 The **worst-performing** are Offer (Precision: 0.00, Recall: 0.00), Child_alone (Precision: 0.00, Recall: 0.00), Poor performance (Precision: 0.00, Recall: 0.00) and Shops (Precision: 0.00, Recall: 0.00).

 **Imbalanced Data Considerations**: There are categories with **a high accuracy but low precision/recall**.
-Categories like "security", "missing_people", and "hospitals" show this pattern and suggest potential class imbalance issues.
+Categories like "fire, "security", "missing_people", and "hospitals" show this pattern and suggest potential class imbalance issues.

 There are categories with **zero precision and recall**.
 Categories like "offer", "child_alone", "tools", and "shops".
 It indicates severe class imbalance or a complete lack of positive examples.